 In our opinion it is not, yet, overdeveloped and most of the island is about local people going about their daily business.
 A couple of streets in Stone Town are predominantly for tourists selling local artefacts, paintings, wood carvings, cotton-wear, etc. There are no high density, high-rise hotels with the majority of hotels blending well with the local environment.
 There are some largish hotels catering predominantly for “package” holidays from Continental countries.

-When we send you your flight tickets and final material, we provide you with comprehensive information about excursions, what to do, and how best to do it.
+When you book your holiday with us we provide you with comprehensive information about excursions, what to do, and how best to do it.

-When we are booking your holiday we provide you with detailed information about the hotels you may want to stay at.
+When we are helping you book your holiday we provide you with detailed information about the hotels you may want to stay at.
 We know every hotel on Zanzibar and have stayed at most.
 See the “Hotels” button on our Home Page for a description of many of the hotels on Zanzibar.

 Tanzania/Zanzibar is not as bad as some destinations like parts of Egypt, the Gambia, parts of India and Goa.
 There are, of course, some local lads who will approach people asking if they want tours or transport organised, etc. or offering visitors goods, sometimes of dubious legality!
 A reasonably assertive, but not aggressive, “No, thank you” will usually be sufficient.

 Stone Town has many restaurants and quality, understandably, is related to the price paid.
 Most of the restaurants will serve international food, but why go to Zanzibar/Tanzania to have chicken and chips?
 However, as a fall-back for people who would like this, it is there.
 Nearly all restaurants will serve good curries.
 Fish is readily available and cooked in a variety of ways.
 I tend to eat fish all the time as I know it is fresh.